Le Lit (Toulouse-Lautrec): Description

 It depicts two women in a bed, gazing at each other.
 The white sheets of the bed contrast with a red bedspread and with the headboard and wall behind.
 The disembodied heads of the women face each other, their bodies concealed beneath mountains of bedclothes.
 The painting is suffused by a warm glow, perhaps the rosy morning light, or a gas lamp.
 The painting is often interpreted as depicting a lesbian liaison.

-The painting was exhibited in Paris at the Le Barc de Boutteville gallery during the third exhibition of the Impressionists and symbolists (Nov 15, 1892 to circa February 1893).
+The painting was exhibited in Paris at the Le Barc de Boutteville gallery during the third exhibition of the Impressionists and symbolists (November 15, 1892 to circa February 1893).

+History

 The painting was in the collection of French art collector Roger Marx.
 After Marx died in December 1913, it was sold the following year to another collector, Antonin Personnaz.
 After Personnaz died in December 1936, it was donated to the French state in 1937.
 It was held initially in the Musée du Louvre, and then transferred to the Musée d'Orsay in 1986.

 A similar work, Au lit, le baiser, showing two women kissing, was sold at Sotheby's in London in February 2015 for £10,789,000, and another similarly titled work was sold at Christie's in New York in November 2015 for US$12,485,000.